-Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university in Psychology or 12 semester units/18 quarter units of Psychology course work
+Degree Requirement: An undergraduate degree (BA, BS, or the equivalent) from a regionally accredited institution in Psychology or 12 semester units/18 quarter units of Psychology course work

 Minimum GPA: Regular Standing - GPA of 3.0 from an undergraduate degree-granting institution.
 Advanced Standing - graduate GPA of 3.25.
 The minimum GPA requirement is based upon the final 60 semester units or 90 quarter units of coursework for all applications.
 Meeting the GPA minimum is required in order to be considered for admissions to our program.

 Academic Prerequisites: 12 semester units/18 quarter units of Psychology course work including a Statistics course.